cmayer/DeepNNPhylogeny/README.md

 python3 ModelPredictorTraining.py --help
 python3 TopologyPredictorTraining.py --help
 ```

+## Topology and evolutionary model predictions/classifications:

+Topology and model predictions require the quartet-pattern-counter program to be in your system path or in the directory you run the python programs in.
+(Needs to be verified.)

+You can use pre-trained neural networks that can be downloaded from Dryad or you can train your own neural networks.

 ## Predicting models of sequence evolution for user specified alignments using pre-trained models:

 Download pre-trained neural networks from [xxx](https://www.dryadcom) or use a model you have trained yourself.